ttalikka/ttalikka.github.io/index.md

 💡 Professionally interested in cybersecurity, IoT, software development, and tech in general

-🌱 Politics, privacy, environment, greentech, (e-)sports, electronics and aviation are among my non-work-related interests
+🌱 Politics, privacy, environment, greentech, (e-)sports, electronics, aviation and photography are among my non-work-related interests

 ## Where?